 Giving guests a chance to observe procedures up close, the Animal Care Center at Busch Gardens Tampa pulls back the curtain on what is often done behind the scenes at most facilities.
 Along with being able to see procedures being done on animals in the park’s collection and wildlife cases brought in for rescue, guests can also meet animal ambassadors and learn about the diets and nutrition of different species in the show kitchen.
-Scenes for the popular television show Wildlife Docs are filmed here as well.
+Scenes for the television show Wildlife Docs were filmed here as well.

 Official Open Date: January 23, 2012